siriusctrl/UniPublic/AI/week1.md

     1. Some information about how the world evolves independently of the agent
     2. Some information about how the agent's actions affect the world
   - Procedures
-    1. Use the most recent state info and action it does, combining with the current percept and model it has to determine the current state.
+    1. Use the **<u>most recent state info and action</u>** it does, combining with the current percept and model it has to determine the current state.
     2. Find the rule based on current state
     3. Return the action defined by the current rule
   - Limitations
-    - Uncertainty about the current state may be unavoidable but the agent still has to make a decision
+    - **<u>Uncertainty</u>** about the current state may be unavoidable but the agent still has to make a decision

 - Goal-based agents
   - ![image-20190619113028741](assets/image-20190619113028741.png)
-  - Knowing the current state is not enough, the agent needs some sort of goal information that describes situations that are desirable.
+  - Knowing the current state is not enough, the agent needs some sort of goal information that **<u>describes situations that are desirable</u>**.
-  - It involves the consideration of future.
+  - It involves the consideration of future
   - Although it is less efficient, it is **<u>more flexible</u>** because the knowledge that supports its decisions is represented explicitly and can be modified.
     - We don't need to rewrite the model if the outside world shifted.
 - Utility-based agents
   - ![image-20190619113007408](assets/image-20190619113007408.png)
   - Goals alone are not enough to generate high-quality behavior in most environments.
     - We want to measure how happy is our customer.
-    - Traving in a much longer router could also make our customers reach the destination, but they might not be vary happy.
+    - Travelling in a much longer router could also make our customers reach the destination, but they might not be vary happy.
   - Also useful when,
     - There are **<u>conflicting goals</u>**, only some of which can be achieved (for example, speed and safety), the utility function specifies the appropriate tradeoff.
-    - There are several goals that the agent can aim for, none of which can be achieved with certainty, utility provides a way in which the likelihood of success can be weighed against the importance of the goals.
-      - It guarantee that it will choose the way that most likely leads us to success.
+    - It guarantee that it will choose the way that most likely leads us to success, even if none of which can be achieved with certainty.